pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 5 Control Points The Start of CAGD.md

 6. If you've begun to notice that the line is a big jaggy and awfully thin, try not to freak.
 We'll get to that.
 6. Adjust the position of the end-points of the line to make it take the position approximately like that shown in the image at the top of page.
 <img src=".md/ 5 Control Points The Start of CAGD/top-line.png"></img>
 8. Can you figure out how to draw the remaining lines?
 Don't worry about the little circles yet.
+Hint: Lines are drawn from vertex to vertex, and the order of the vertices matters.
    <img src=".md/ 5 Control Points The Start of CAGD/all-the-lines.png"></img>
-9. Did you notice that the lines went from vertex to vertex, and that the order of the vertices matters?
 9. Now you might be tempted to surf the three.js documentation, find and use the CircleBufferGeometry class to create a circle and add it to the scene, but this won't be very satisfying, because the CircleBufferGeometry displays a filled circle rather than a line circle.
 THREE.CircleBufferGeometry should probably be named THREE.DiscBufferGeometry.
 Sadly, no appropriate CircleBufferGeometry exists, so we'll have to make our own.
 9. To create our own CircleBufferGeometry, we can define our own class extending BufferGeometry.
 The syntax for javascript classes may be found in the Mozilla Development Network (MDN) site [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 10. Here's some code to use to get started with our own CircleBufferGeometry: